Hal Jordan: The New 52

 In 2011, after the universe-altering event Flashpoint, DC Comics relaunched its entire line of stories.
 In this era, Jordan returns to civilian life on Earth, having been discharged from the United States Air Force.
 This iteration of the hero, written by Geoff Johns and Robert Venditti, sees him team up with the villain Sinestro as the pair encounter ramifications of the Brightest Day/Blackest Night storylines, as well as a crossover with New Gods characters in Green Lantern: Godhead.

 Hal Jordan is featured as a part of Justice League series relaunch as well.
 The initial issues of the title take place five years prior as Jordan assists Batman against a mysterious threat.
 It is shown he is already friends with Barry Allen and each know the other's secret identity.
 Hal also believes with the ring he can overcome anything by himself by sheer force of will.
 This leads to reckless behavior that almost gets him killed.
 It is only when Batman reminds him of his mortality by revealing his own identity as Bruce Wayne that Hal reconsiders his approach.
 Five years after the team forms, Green Lantern resigns from the Justice League in an effort to keep the group functioning after his behavior put the team in peril during their fight with David Graves.
 Subsequently, he returns to the Justice League to help Jessica Cruz learn how to control her powers.

-In the aftermath, Hal gets a new look as he goes rogue from the Green Lantern Corps in order to create a scapegoat for the Corps and be the focus of the universe's blame and distrust for everything that had taken place in recent issues, such as the Third Army's assault or Relic's attack.
+In the aftermath, Hal gets a new look as he goes rogue from the Green Lantern Corps to create a scapegoat for the Corps and be the focus of the universe's blame and distrust for everything that had taken place in recent issues, such as the Third Army's assault or Relic's attack.
 The Corps itself – unaware of Jordan's intentions to show the universe that the Green Lanterns are not corrupt and will go after one of their own – believes that he has actually betrayed them when he attacks Kilowog.
 Along the way, Jordan steals a Green Lantern prototype gauntlet and power pack from the armoury, allowing him to continue to operate as a hero without the need for a power ring, although he is sometimes required to fight other Lanterns to maintain the illusion of independence.